 Why Is Benzoyl Peroxide Used In Skincare?

-Benzoyl Peroxide is used in skincare because it has antibacterial properties.
-Thus, it treats acne.
+Benzoyl Peroxide is used in skincare because it has antibacterial properties, it treats acne.
+Thus it can be found from many products that treat acne.
 To some extent, benzoyl peroxide also dissolves comedones and exfoliates the skin.

 When benzoyl peroxide penetrates into the skin, it releases reactive oxygen radicals.
 This increases the amount of oxygen in the upper layers of the skin.
 Hence, disrupts the bacterial metabolism and reduces bacteria.
 This reaction mediates antimicrobial, anti-inflammatory, comedolytic, and keratolytic effects.